Skip to content

 How often should I update my contents insurance policy?

 Experts recommend an annual policy check.
-This helps adjust your coverage to reflect new purchases or changes in your possessions' value.
+This helps adjust your cover to reflect new purchases or changes in your possessions' value.

 Certain life events or milestones may necessitate an immediate review, however, such as a family member moving in or out.
 As will home renovations.